 How do you know the quality score of your landing page?

 First, we need to know what keywords are being used.
-We can find the searched keywords by going inside the dimensions of your product listing.
-Then select from the view drop-down menu Search terms.
+We can find the searched keywords by going inside the dimensions of your search terms.

 Copy the keywords that you know belong to one landing page.